-15.02.2008., Zagreb - Opci okvirni sporazum za mir u BiH u Ministarstvu vanjskih poslova koji su potpisali Alija Izetbegovic, Franjo Tudjman, Slobodan Milosevic i Bill Clinton. rPhoto: Tomislav Miletic/PIXSELLTOMISLAV MILETIC/PIXSELL - Pixsell
+15.02.2008., Zagreb - Opci okvirni sporazum za mir u BiH u Ministarstvu vanjskih poslova koji su potpisali Alija Izetbegovic, Franjo Tudjman, Slobodan Milosevic i Bill Clinton. rPhoto: Tomislav Miletic/PIXSELL

 analysis